Skip to main content

 1. Enable app authentication first - MCP token management requires basic or OAuth2 authentication to be enabled on the application.
 Without app auth, the settings page is accessible to everyone.

-2. Enable MCP protection - In the Settings page, toggle "Require authentication" under the MCP Authentication section.
+2. Enable MCP protection - Open Settings > Authentication and toggle "Require authentication".

-3. Create API tokens - Create named tokens for each MCP client.
+3. Create API tokens - Switch to the API Tokens tab and create one named token per MCP client.
 The token value is shown only once - copy and store it securely.

 4. Configure your MCP client - Pass the token to your MCP client using one of the methods below.